 Also, if displaying the disclaimer would be impracticable because of the specific technology used to make the communication, then a disclaimer may not be required.
 Additionally, the organization or person responsible for the ad may not be required to provide a disclaimer because they are spending less than $1,000 in total on all communications or have raised less than $2,000 in contributions.

-If you believe you have seen an online political ad that fails to include a required disclaimer, you can contact an investigator at the San Francisco Ethics Commission by calling (415) 252-3100.
+If you believe you have seen an online political ad that fails to include a required disclaimer, you may contact an investigator at the San Francisco Ethics Commission by calling (415) 252-3100.